soalaksks/moe-canberrasec/_about-canberra/School Events/PSG EXCO Bonding Session: Building Stronger Connections.md

 participation and teamwork while also building a network of resources to guide and support them through this important phase of life." - <em>Athena Wong, mother of Secondary 1 girl</em>
 </p>
+<p>"I joined the PSG to actively contribute to my children's education and
+to meaningfully support the school community.
+Staying engaged in their educational journey is important to me.
+Over the years, I have witnessed how partnerships between parents and the school can create a positive and enriching environment for students.
+Through the PSG at CBSS, I enjoy building strong relationships with teachers and fellow parents while helping to organize events and initiatives that benefit the students.
+It is incredibly rewarding to support the school’s efforts in nurturing well-rounded learners and to be part of a community that values teamwork and shared responsibility."
+- Aniruddha, Alumni PSG</p>
 <p>"Being part of the parent support group allows me to contribute to her
 educational environment and overall well-being.
 It provides an opportunity to build connections with other parents, teachers, and staff while collaborating